 I had morning sickness in early pregnancy in both of my pregnancies.
 Nausea would be terrible most of the morning, then again in the evening well into the night.
 There would be a brief window in the afternoon when I would feel okay.

 Related Post: Remedies and Tips to help you survive morning sickness.

 The pregnancy symptom called morning sickness refers to nausea and vomiting as one of the early signs of pregnancy.
 Despite the name, it is not something that happens only in the morning.
 It can affect you at any time.
 It tends to start before you see that positive pregnancy test.

 It will usually ease up at the start of your second trimester.
 10% of pregnant women end up having morning sickness throughout their whole pregnancy.

 The main cause of morning sickness is relatively unknown.
-But, it has been linked to the change in hormones during early pregnancy.
+But, it is one of the pregnancy symptoms that has been linked to the change in hormones during early pregnancy.

-When does morning sickness start?
+When does morning sickness begin?